MKayo is an artist who specializes in providing simple, easy-to-follow drawing tutorials for beginners.

 You Can Learn to Draw This Leprechaun

-Hey, welcome to my Drawing Hub for learning to draw a Leprechaun.
-Isn't he just the cutest thing?
-Sort of reminds me of my youngest brother.
-Anyway, before we start into the drawing tutorial, a few things you may not have known about Leprechauns:
+Isn't this leprechaun just the cutest thing?
+He sort of reminds me of my youngest brother.
+Anyway, before we start into the drawing tutorial, a few things you may not have known about leprechauns:

 - They range in size from a few inches to the height of a small child; at least, those who have seen a leprechaun say this is so.